• Skip to main content

 Biographies of Painters and Illustrators

-Frida Kahlo and Her Animalitos by Monica Brown.
-You can find a number of biographies of Kahlo on the library shelves and I like this one because it focuses on the animals that inspired many of Kahlo’s paintings.
+Frida Kahlo and Her Animalitos by Monica Brown, illustrated by John Parra.
+I like this biography of Kahlo because it focuses on the animals that inspired many of her paintings.
 Kahlo had a number of pets including monkeys, birds, turkeys, even a fawn.
 The text draws comparisons between the artists love of her animalitos, Azetc culture and her Mexican heritage, commenting on their influence in her art.
 Major life events are briefly mentioned, but they are not the focus of the biography.

-Art from Her Heart: Folk Artist Clementine Hunter by Kathy Whitehead.
-Hunter was a self-taught folk artist who persevered through poverty and hardship and because of segregation was not even allowed in the gallery that was exhibiting her art.
-Evans’s gorgeous illustrations are the perfect accompaniment to Whitehead’s narration.
+Art from Her Heart: Folk Artist Clementine Hunter by Kathy Whitehead, illustrated by Shane W. Evans.
+Hunter was a self-taught folk artist who persevered through poverty and hardship, and because of segregation was not even allowed entrance to the gallery that was exhibiting her art!
+Evans's gorgeous illustrations are the perfect accompaniment to Whitehead's narration.

 Wanda Gág: The Girl Who Lived to Draw by Deborah Kogan Ray.
-Gág created the children’s book, Millions of Cats.
+Gág created the popular children's book, Millions of Cats.
 Like many of the artists on this book list, she spent her childhood immersed in artistic pursuits and loved stories.
 After her father, a fellow artist, died she went to work to support her family by teaching and illustrating.
-There are lots of quotes from Gág’s writings and the illustrations are wonderful.
+The text includes quotes from Gág's writings, and the illustrations are wonderful.

-Through Georgia’s Eyes by Rachel Victoria Rodríguez.
-Despite the rarity of professional female artists at the beginning of the 20th century, from a young age O’Keefe determines she, too, will be an artist.
-Rodríguez focuses on how O’Keefe saw the world around her: color, light, shapes, landscapes.
+Through Georgia’s Eyes by Rachel Victoria Rodríguez, illustrated by Julie Paschkis.
+Despite the rarity of professional female artists at the beginning of the 20th century, from a young age O'Keefe determined she, too, will be an artist.
+Rodríguez focuses on how O'Keefe saw the world around her: color, light, shapes, landscapes.
 The endnote provides further biographical information.

 Biographies of Fashion Designers

 Different Like Coco by Elizabeth Matthews.
 Coco Chanel was not content to be like everyone else.
 She knew she was different and she embraced it.
-She didn’t let her start in life as a poor orphan prevent her from becoming a revolutionary, independent woman.
-I love this biography because it demonstrates that fashion is not necessarily a frivolous pursuit; it can change women’s lives and is an artistic passion in its own right
+She didn't let her start in life as an orphan prevent her from becoming a revolutionary, independent woman.
+I love this biography because it demonstrates that fashion is not necessarily a frivolous pursuit; it can change women's lives, and is an artistic passion in its own right.

-Fancy Party Gowns: The Story of Fashion Designer Ann Cole Lowe by Deborah Blumenthal.
-Ann Cole Lowe, a little known fashion designer who took over the family business at age 16 made one of a kind gowns, including Jackie Kennedy’s wedding dress and an Oscar gown for Olivia de Havilland!
-She was also considered “society’s best kept secret” as few people knew of her then and she was rarely given the public credit she deserved.
+Fancy Party Gowns: The Story of Fashion Designer Ann Cole Lowe by Deborah Blumenthal, illustrated by Laura Freeman.
+Ann Cole Lowe, a little known fashion designer who took over the family business at age 16 made one of a kind gowns, including Jackie Kennedy's wedding dress and an Oscar gown for Olivia de Havilland!
+She was considered "society's best kept secret" as few people knew of her then and she was rarely given the public credit she deserved.
 Now you and your kids can learn all about her in this fascinating picture book biography.

-Bloom: A Story of Fashion Designer Elsa Schiaparelli by Kyo Maclear.
+Bloom: A Story of Fashion Designer Elsa Schiaparelli by Kyo Maclear, illustrated by Julie Morstad.
 As a child in Rome, Elsa Schiaparelli knew others did not think she was beautiful, so she looked for beauty in the world.
-The cover illustration represents an event in which Elsa attempted to make herself different by “planting” seeds in her ears, mouth and nose.
+The cover illustration represents an event in which Elsa attempted to make herself different by "planting" seeds in her ears, mouth and nose.
 Elsa then went on to be a fashion designer, heavily influenced by the surrealist art movement.
 This beautifully illustrated love letter to the joys of being different will inspire any child.

 Biographies of Artists Who Work in Three Dimensions